-- Short Term: - Continue Economic Mobility Pathways Pilot to match timing of windup of RCIP/FCIP - this pilot was shuttered on 12 June (could be "easily" reinstated) - One-time extension all Work Permits expiring in 2025 in rural and northern regions for 3 years - concept was suggested by a local MP - Work with Thunder Bay to expand RCIP service boundary to old RNIP boundary (or to all of NW?) - mixed blessing - limited number of spots - if we share do we take heat off Ontario/Canada to grow the overall number? - Medium/Long Term - Reverse cuts to Provincial Nominee Programs on condition reinstituted allocations are assigned to rural and northern regions - to date there has been limited departmental interest in making this change - Expand Atlantic Immigration Program to be a PERMANENT Community Immigration Program nationwide - this remains official federal policy - a permanent community led program
+- Short Term: - Continue Economic Mobility Pathways Pilot to match timing of windup of RCIP/FCIP - this pilot was given a brief reprieve on 12 June - One-time extension all Work Permits expiring in 2025 in rural and northern regions for 2 years - would mitigate impact of sudden change in federal direction - concept was suggested by a local MP - Work with Thunder Bay to expand RCIP service boundary to old RNIP boundary (or to all of NW?) - mixed blessing - limited number of spots - if we share do we take heat off Ontario/Canada to grow the overall number? - Medium/Long Term - Reverse cuts to Provincial Nominee Programs on condition reinstituted allocations are assigned to rural and northern regions - to date there has been limited departmental interest in making this change - Expand Atlantic Immigration Program to be a PERMANENT Community Immigration Program nationwide - this remains official federal policy - a permanent community led program - timing and size are the BIG questions